 Aimhigher Practitioner Awards

-On Thursday 11th July 2019 Aimhigher celebrated the achievement, and endeavour of staff within schools, colleges, universities and Local Authorities who go that extra mile in the spirit of widening participation at our Second Annual Aimhigher Practitioner Awards.
+On Thursday 16th July 2020 Aimhigher celebrated virtually the achievement, and endeavour of staff within schools, colleges, universities and Local Authorities who go that extra mile in the spirit of widening participation at our Third Annual Aimhigher Practitioner Awards.

 The Awards recognise and celebrate individuals who use their Coordinator role:

 - to make a positive difference within their institution